redsift/sockperf/README.md

 	ip route

-You will need to make this persistent on your distro.
+You will need to make this persistent on your distro e.g. an entry in `/etc/sysconfig/network-scripts/route-eth0`.

 # iptables/firewalld